strayacode/seL4-sample-converter/README.md

 - This ``perf.data`` file can be used to visualise samples recorded from an seL4 based system through commands such as ``perf report``, etc

 ## Details
-- To use this tool, you must provide samples information in the following format
+- To use this tool, you must provide sample information in the following format

-### Example sample file:
+### Example json sample file:
 ```
 {
     "pd_mappings": {